-Where project management is left to the team to work out by themselves, you’ll find teams work without proper briefs, projects lack focus, can have vague or nebulous objectives, and leave the team not quite sure what they’re supposed to be doing, or why.
+Where project management is left to the team to work out by themselves, you’ll find teams work without proper briefs and without a defined project management methodology.
+Projects lack focus, can have vague or nebulous objectives, and leave the team not quite sure what they’re supposed to be doing, or why.

 Often a project’s goals have to change in line with a materializing risk.
 Again, without dedicated oversight and management, a project could swiftly falter but good project management (and a good project manager) is what enables the team to focus, and when necessary refocus, on their objectives.

 Project management is important because it ensures proper expectations are set around what can be delivered, by when, and for how much.